junxit/us-congress-bills-112/metadata.md

 - Sen. Vitter, David [R-LA] (V000127)

+## Committees (1)

+- House — Agriculture Committee

 ## Actions

 - 2012-12-06 — Introduced in Senate
 - 2012-12-06 — Introduced in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent. (consideration: CR S7688; text as passed Senate: CR S7688)
 - 2012-12-06 — Message on Senate action sent to the House.
 - 2012-12-06 — Passed/agreed to in Senate: Introduced in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent.(consideration: CR S7688; text as passed Senate: CR S7688)
+- 2012-12-07 — Received in the House.
+- 2012-12-07 — Referred to the House Committee on Agriculture.